 Each district has test coordinators designated for each school.
 They assist teachers in how to administer the tests, maintain security, scoring and printing certificates.
 Teachers who administer the tests must read and agree to the terms of the Instructor Agreement located on the Precision Exams testing website.

-A “Highly Proficient” will be listed on reports for students who pass both the online assessment and the performance objectives at or above 80%.
+A “Highly Proficient” will be listed on reports for students who pass both the online assessment and the performance skills at or above 80%.
 A “Proficient” will be listed on reports for students who have scored between 65-79%.

 All assessments are scored by the online assessment system.
 If the student score on the objective portion is at an 80% level and has passed the performance assessment at an 80% level, a certificate will be awarded to that student.